stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Multi-byte binary values

-Larger unsigned and signed values can be represented by increasing the number of bits.
+We can represent larger unsigned and signed values by increasing the number of bits.
 For example, 16-bit (two byte) values can represent an unsigned value in the range 0 to 65,535:

 ```asm6502
 %0000000000000000 ; Smallest 16-bit unsigned value (0 in decimal).